-If you or someone you care about are considering making a claim for compensation for medical negligence or personal injury, it is important to be aware of the time limit within which you have to do so.
+If you are considering claiming compensation for medical negligence or personal injury, it is important to be aware of the time limit for making a claim.
 This time limit is known as the ‘limitation period’.

-The general time limit for medical negligence and personal injury claims is 3 years from the date of the negligence.
-This means that Court proceedings must be commenced by issuing a claim form at Court within 3 years.
-However, there are circumstances where the 3 year time limit will not start until a later date.
+The general time limit for medical negligence and personal injury claims is 3 years from the date of the alleged negligence.
+This means that Court proceedings must be started by way of issuing a Claim Form at Court within 3 years.
+However, there are circumstances where the 3 year time limit will not start to run until later.
 The most common of these are:

 Children cannot bring a claim themselves and require a ‘Litigation Friend’, who is typically a parent or close relative, to bring a claim on their behalf.
-The limitation period does not start until the child reaches the age of 18, which gives the child the opportunity to bring a claim as an adult, where someone has not brought a claim on their behalf before.
+The three years does not start until the child reaches the age of 18, which gives the child the opportunity to bring a claim as an adult (as long as someone has not brought a claim on their behalf before).
 This means that the limitation period expires on the child's 21st birthday.

 A common example of this is where there has been a delayed diagnosis.
 The negligence occurs at the time when the medical professional(s) first missed the diagnosis.
 A patient is unlikely to be aware that a diagnosis was missed or that there is a significant injury, until they are actually diagnosed and this can be months or even years later.
 Therefore, the later date would be the date of knowledge and they would have 3 years from that date to bring a claim.

 There are circumstances where the injured person lacks mental capacity to understand or bring a claim, and the law recognises how these individuals could be unjustly penalised by the 3 year time limit.

 In the unfortunate cases where the injured person dies within the three year limitation period, the 3 year period is extended to 3 years from either the date of death or the date of knowledge of the deceased, whichever is later.
 This allows the deceased's estate to bring a claim on their behalf.